tbftn/checkmk_plugins/README.md

 - `.1.3.6.1.2.1.1.1` (`sysDescr`)
 - `.1.3.6.1.2.1.1.2` (`sysObjectID`)
-- All SNMP OIDs used by this plugin
+- All SNMP OIDs used by the respective plugin